jina-ai/jina/docs/fundamentals/flow/monitoring-flow.md

 ````

-Because each Pods in a Flow expose its own metrics the monitoring feature could be used independently on each Pod.
+Because each Pods in a Flow exposes its own metrics, the monitoring feature can be used independently on each Pod.
-It means that you are not forced to always monitor each Pods of your Flow.
+This means that you are not forced to always monitor every Pods of your Flow.
 For example, you could be only interested in
 metrics coming from the Gateway, and therefore you only activate the monitoring on it.
-On the other hand you might be only
+On the other hand, you might be only
 interested in monitoring a single Executor.
 Note that by default the monitoring is disabled everywhere.

 To enable the monitoring you need to pass `monitoring = True` when creating the Flow.